tttppp/ragl/rules.md

 ## 4.3 Game disconnects

 4.3.1 Players are to decide between themselves the outcome of a disconnected game.
-If it is decided to re-play the game, the game that resulted in disconnect prior to this is deemed forfeit and cannot be used in a match result report.
+If it is decided to replay the game, the game that resulted in disconnect prior to this is deemed forfeit and cannot be used in a match result report.

 4.3.2 If the players cannot come to an agreement with regards to a game that resulted in disconnect, a notice to the officials should be stated including the replay of the game in question, preferably in the dedicated Discord channel.
 The evaluation of such game will likely result in a re-play unless the game is undoubtedly decided towards one player.
 The final word will be up to the official evaluation regardless.